alice-ruv/board-games/README.md

 &nbsp;&nbsp;

-7. If two different users updated their subscription with the same gameId in DB,  [ServerGameManager](BoardGames/BoardGamesServer/src/main/java/com/example/boardgamesserver/managers/ServerGameManager.java) runs _startGame (GameFullData)_.
+7. If two different users updated their subscription with the same _gameId_ in DB,  [ServerGameManager](BoardGames/BoardGamesServer/src/main/java/com/example/boardgamesserver/managers/ServerGameManager.java) runs _startGame (GameFullData)_.

      Therefore, `JMSProducer` created in server.
-Now the server can interact with the clients by sending messages to topic_{gameId}_{userId}:
+Now the server can interact with the clients by sending messages to *topic_{gameId}_{userId}*:

      ```java
         String topicName = "topic" + gameId + "_" + userId;